This Sheet Pan Chicken and Asparagus recipe is great for meal prep. It’s baked on one pan and is ready in less than 30 minutes!

 - 1/2 tsp each salt & pepper

-- 1 cup baby potatoes, sliced in half
+- 2 cups baby potatoes, sliced in half

 Instructions

-- Preheat oven to 425 F. In a small bowl, mix olive oil, lemon juice, garlic, parsley and rosemary together.
+- Preheat oven to 425 F. In a large bowl, mix olive oil, lemon juice, dijon mustard, garlic, parsley, rosemary, dill and salt & pepper together.
+Add chicken cutlets and marinate for 10 minutes.

-- Add baby potatoes and chicken to a parchment-lined baking sheet and toss with lemon mixture.
+- Add baby potatoes to a parchment-lined baking sheet and toss with a bit of olive oil and season with salt, pepper and paprika.
+Add marinated chicken to the baking sheet.
 Bake for 20 minutes.

 - Meanwhile, trim ends of asparagus.
-When chicken and potatoes come out at the 20 minute mark, remove chicken, add asparagus to the pan, seasoning with more salt & pepper, and bake the potatoes and asparagus altogether for 10 minutes until tender.
+When chicken and potatoes come out at the 20 minute mark, remove chicken, add asparagus to the pan, drizzle with a bit of olive oil and season with more salt & pepper.
+Bake the potatoes and asparagus altogether for 10 minutes until tender.
 Serve altogether and enjoy!

 Comments & Reviews